Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A tidy workflow for generating, estimating, reporting, and plotting structural equation models using 'lavaan', 'OpenMx', or 'Mplus'.
 Throughout this workflow, elements of syntax, results, and graphs are represented as 'tidy' data, making them easy to customize.
 Includes functionality to estimate latent class analyses, and to plot 'dagitty' and 'igraph' objects.

-semTools — by Terrence D. Jorgensen, 21 days ago
+semTools — by Terrence D. Jorgensen, a month ago

 Useful Tools for Structural Equation Modeling